SOSANE/agriculture-product-tracking-chain/README.md

 Designing blockchain model for agriculture product tracking involves using the inherent characteristics of blockchain - decentralisation, immutability and transparency - to track agricultural products through every stage of their lifecycle.
 This include everything from production, processing, transportation, and distribution, to retail.
 Below are the essential details for building such a blockchain system.

 **May 2025**
-- lots of re-used code especially with the dashboard : so need to generalize with common components (greetings, quickActions)
-- implement next : smart contracts, fix routing + more protected routing, role-specific functionalities, qr scanner, actual metamask wallet connection
+- implement next : smart contracts services and functions, qr scanner + verify function

 <h5 align="center"> Home page </h5>